Mortgages for Pensioners and Older Borrowers

 Alternatives and Government Schemes

-• Older People’s Shared Ownership (OPSO): this government scheme functions a lot like the standard Shared Ownership scheme.
+• Older People’s Shared Ownership (OPSO): this government scheme functions like the standard Shared Ownership scheme.
 With OPSO, pensioners can still buy a home by purchasing a portion (or a share) between 10% and 75%.
 If you buy less than 75% of the house, you’ll pay rent on the remainder.
 Once you own 75%, you don’t have to pay rent on the remaining share.

 Speak to a specialist mortgage broker for pensioners